Sciss/FScape/README.md

 This program is distributed in the hope that it will be useful, but _without any warranty_ without even the implied warranty of _merchantability_ or _fitness for a particular purpose_.
 See the GNU General Public License for more details.

-To contact the author, send an email to `contact at sciss.de`.
+To contact the author, send an e-mail to `contact at sciss.de`.
 For project status, API and current version visit [git.iem.at/sciss/FScape](http://git.iem.at/sciss/FScape).

 FScape is winner of the 2014 [LoMus award](http://concours.afim-asso.org/) (ex-aequo) by the Association